-This so called #NoEstimates movement within the Agile community.
+This is the so called #NoEstimates movement within the Agile community.
 Let the Twitter flame wars ensue!

 The main premise of the movement is that estimates do not directly add value to your process or work, so you should find ways to reduce the estimation process or even stop it if possible.
 Meaning throw out your estimation efforts in hours, days, t-shirt sizing, or story points or whatever you’re using for your units of effort.
 In a nutshell, find ways to make decision with “no estimates”.

-Let that sink it (Kreisler Ng should this be sink in??).
+Let that sink in.
 Don’t do estimates if possible.

 As you can imagine this is very touchy, sensitive subject.
 I can feel your trepidation as I felt mine when I thought about it initially.
 Imagine telling your Vice President or Executive Business Sponsor – “So you thought story points were revolutionary.
 We found a new way to work better…”